We are a global higher education association dedicated to advancing faith and intellect for the common good.

 Ability to maintain confidentiality in handling all matters within the college.

-Strong computer proficiency in Microsoft Office (Word, Excel, Publisher) required; and familiarity with Google Suite, Raiser’s Edge, and Constant Contact preferred.
+Strong computer proficiency in Microsoft Office (Word, Excel, Publisher) required; and familiarity with Google Suite, and Constant Contact preferred.

-Make logistical arrangements for events, including facilities, arrange for food and beverage, order supplies and audiovisual equipment, make travel arrangements, order event gifts/giveaways, order event signs and ensure proper décor (floral, linens, color schemes, etc.) to meet quality expectations.
+Take the lead on project management of all details for each Advancement event to include: logistical arrangements for events, including facilities, arrange for food and beverage, order supplies and audiovisual equipment, volunteers, order event gifts/giveaways, order event signs and ensure proper décor (floral, linens, color schemes, etc.) to meet quality expectations.

-Prepare nametags, materials, notebooks, packages, gift bags/baskets, registration lists, seating cards and charts, etc.
+Prepare nametags, materials, notebooks, packages, gift bags/baskets, registration lists, seating cards and charts, scripts as appropriate for each event.

 Create and manage mailing lists and attendee lists with the help of the Director of Advancement Services.